dvdkruk/avroclipse/README.md

 5. [Import existing  projects into your workspace](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm).
 6. The six projects of Avroclipse should now be in your workspace ready to be edited.
 7. To launch an Eclipse instance with Avroclipse; right click on the **avroclipse.ui** project and select **Run As > Eclipse Application**.

+Note: Tycho Project Configurators 0.8.0.201409231215 plugin is needed to use the maven pom.xml file correctly in Eclipse.

 ### Alternatives/links
 * [eclipse-avro](https://github.com/LangleyStudios/eclipse-avro)